 Air Man ga Taosenai (エアーマンが倒せない; lit.
-Can’t Beat Air Man) is a Japanese doujin song that describes the frustration the player feels when trying to defeat the boss Air Man on the Mega Man game, Mega Man 2.
-The song managed to reach massive popularity on the Japanese net after a vocal mix was released during 2007, inspiring a series of remixes and musical tributes on Nico Nico Douga (NND).
+Can’t Beat Air Man) is a Japanese doujin rock song that is based around the frustration the player feels during boss battle between Air Man on the Mega Man game, Mega Man 2.
+The song reached massive popularity on the Japanese net after its release during the summer of 2007, inspiring a series of remixes and musical tributes on Nico Nico Douga (NND).

 Mega Man 2

 Originally released in Japan for the Nintendo Entertainment System (NES) on December 1988, Mega Man 2, also known as “Rockman 2: The Mystery of Dr. Wily” was the second installment in the Mega Man series, developed by Capcom.
 Universally considered to be superior to the first game, the game was both a critical and financial success.
 The gameplay of the series is based around making your way through a number of Robot Master’s lairs, before taking down Dr. Wily himself at the end in a boss fight.